School Improvement Plan

 Actions are the specific activities to be undertaken in each year to progress the key improvement strategies.
 There may be more than one action for each strategy.
 Schools will choose to describe actions with different levels of detail.

-• During the 2023 - 2024 school year, we will collect and analyze student data from a variety of sources (i.e., HSA, Vision of the Graduate, MWAHS, etc.) with particular focus on feelings of inclusion, belonging, as well as ways in which student voice and choice can be amplified.
+During the 2024 - 2026 school year, we will collect and analyze student climate data from a variety of sources (i.e., HSA, School Climate Surveys, PAGS, MWAHS, etc.).

-• During the 2023 - 2024 school year, opportunities for more ‘real-world’ skill development and exploration of post-secondary options will be made available to students.
+During the 2024 - 2026 school year, opportunities for more exploration of post-secondary options will be made available to students.

 Measurable Success Criteria